 When a child is absent, parents/guardians are required to phone the school by 9:00 a.m.

-Absence notes are required in addition to the phone call.
+Absence notes are still required upon student's return to school in addition to the phone call.
 Excessive absences, lateness, and early dismissals may be considered educational neglect.

 Birthday Parties